EVO ICL and Nearsightedness

 The frustration of dealing with your glasses or corrective lenses day-in and day-out very seldom outweighs the frustration caused by not being able to see without them.
-Fortunately, there’s Visian ICL, a long-lasting, minimally invasive solution to your vision woes.
-Find out how Visian ICL is specifically designed for patients dealing with nearsightedness.
+Fortunately, there’s EVO ICL (EVO), a long-lasting, minimally invasive solution to your vision woes.
+Find out how EVO ICL is specifically designed for patients dealing with nearsightedness.

 Nearsightedness, or myopia, is a vision condition in which people can see close objects clearly, but objects farther away appear blurred.
 People with myopia may have difficulty clearly seeing things at a distance, such as a movie or TV screen or the whiteboard in school.